Momchil: Brigandage and role in the Byzantine civil war

 Persecuted by the Bulgarian authorities, some time before 1341 Momchil fled to Byzantium.
 He was accepted into the service of Emperor Andronikos III Palaiologos (r.
 1328–1341) as a mercenary and tasked with the protection of the territories he previously plundered.
 However, his brigand activities did not cease.
 Momchil regularly raided Bulgarian lands, which negatively impacted Byzantine–Bulgarian relations.
 Undesired by the Byzantines and "detestable to the Bulgarians", he deserted the Byzantine army and fled to Serbia to serve its ruler Stephen Dušan.Soulis (1984), p.
 149 In Serbia, he formed a company of 2,000 trusted men, both Bulgarians and Serbs.
+Based on Serbian epic poetry Momchil had a sister, Alena, who later became Queen Consort of Serbia, from 1365 until 1371.